thesyntaxslinger/syntaxslinger.com/docs/docs/software/caddy.md

 - Let's Encrypt certificates do not work unless you use some sort of DNS challenge
 - Caddy has a sort of bad implementation of DNS challenges depending on your provider.

-I am going to get around this by using `certbot` as I find it super simple to setup TLS certificates and have them auto update and not have to rely on Caddy being funky.
+I am going to get around this by using `certbot` as I find it super simple to set up TLS certificates and have them auto update and not have to rely on Caddy being funky.

 ### Certbot